heyssshhh/justareadme/README.md

 `const gulp = require('gulp');`

 Great!
-First, we'll add in a plugin for sass and Pug that will compile our files into html and css
+Now we'll add in a plugin for sass and Pug that will compile our files into html and css

 ## Adding plugins

 ### SASS